Souljaboytellem.com

-Souljaboytellem.com is the first studio album and major label debut by American rapper and producer Soulja Boy Tell 'Em.
+Souljaboytellem.com is the debut studio album and major label debut by American rapper and producer Soulja Boy Tell 'Em.
 It was released on October 2, 2007, by his Stacks on Deck (SOD) label, Collipark Music and Interscope Records.
-The album only features guest appearances from fellow rapper Arab and R&B group i15.
+The album was anticipated by the mixtape Unsigned and Still Major: Da Album Before Da Album, released as its prelude.
+Souljaboytellem.com's only guest appearances are from fellow rapper Arab and R&B group i15, while Soulja Boy handled the vast majority of its production.
 The album was supported by four singles: "Crank That (Soulja Boy)", "Soulja Girl" featuring i15, "Yahhh!" featuring Arab, and "Donk".
+"Crank That" became the most successful song from the album, spending seven weeks at number one on the U.S. Billboard Hot 100.

-Souljaboytellem.com debuted at number 4 on the US Billboard 200, selling 117,000 copies in the first week.
-The album received generally poor reviews from music critics.
+A snap album with repetitive lyrics about dancing and clothes featuring a minimal production, Souljaboytellem.com debuted at number 4 on the US Billboard 200, selling 117,000 copies in the first week.
+The album received generally negative reviews from music critics, who criticized the songs' structure, its lyrical content and production.
+Despite being generally panned by critics, Souljaboytellem.com is credited with paving the way for a new generation of recording artists developing their career on the internet.